A Gift For The Gifted

 Peter Roizen, the creator of the WildWords Crossword Board Game, thinks it’s time for something new.

 “These days everything is for dummies or complete idiots,” says Roizen.
-“Isn’t it time someone created a product for people who enjoy using their brains?”
+“Isn’t it time someone created a product for people who enjoy flexing their brains?”

 According to Roizen, “Scrabble(R) is mastered by filling your head with letter series from the Official Scrabble Dictionary.
-These are short, odd words nobody uses.
+These are short, odd, often foreign, words nobody uses.
 It’s a waste of brain-space.
 WildWords is about a complete vocabulary and creative skills.”

 “Scrabble(R) has ruled for over 50 years,” says Roizen, “but it’s an emperor with no clothes.
 What are children going to learn by playing words like ’CAT’ and ’RAIN’ over and over again.
 The educational value is pretty limited.
 I played Scrabble for forty years, and I can’t think of a useful word I learned from an opponent.”

-Introduced as a physical board game two years ago, sales have recently topped 2,000.
-Roizen is looking forward to the Christmas season when board game sales take off.
-He often hawks his games at street fairs and in bookstores.
+Introduced as a physical board game three years ago, sales have recently topped 3,000.
+Roizen says Internet sales so far this Christmas season are ten times what they were last year.
+He often demos his game at bookstores.

 “When people know what WildWords is about, they buy it.
 But few people know about it outside the San Francisco Bay Area where most of our sales come from,” adds Roizen.

-“I enjoy doing direct sales.
+“I enjoy doing store demos.
 There’s always a laugh to be had,” adds Roizen.

-"The other day I pointed out the play of ’DISCOMBOBULATING’ on a sample board to a nine year-old, and he said he knew what the word meant.
+"The other day I pointed out the play of ’D*COMB*G’ as the word ’discombobulating’ on a sample board to a nine year-old, and he said he knew what the word meant.
 I asked him for a definition.

 "The kid said, ’it means to remove all the organs from a human body.’

-“I said, ’that’s a very serious form of discombobulation, but the word you are thinking of is disembowel.’”
+“I said, ’that’s a very serious form of discombobulation, but the word you might be thinking of is disembowel.’”

 Details of the game at www.wildwords.us